Generate a choropleth map

 Create the search

 Make sure that you have the correct data and components for building a geographic visualization.
-See Data and component requirements.
+See Components for building geographic visualizations.

 Run each portion of the search as you build it to ensure that it is working correctly.
 Depending on the visualization you are creating and the components that you have, some steps are optional.